 You may have decided to cut all ties after the breakup and your ex may have agreed to it too.
 But following it through is easier said than done.
 In your weak moments, don’t send out a barrage of emotionally charged messages or voicemails to your ex.
 Don’t drunk dial them either.

 If your ex does any of these things, don’t respond.
 It may be hurtful in the moment but it will help get across the message that you’re truly done with the relationship.
 Swallowing this bitter pill might help you both move on.

 To break up with your girlfriend like a man also means standing by your decision no matter how tough the going gets

 17. Do: Discuss logistics

 How to break up with your girlfriend you’ve been in a long-term relationship with?
-Well, the importance of discussing logistics cannot be stressed enough.
-If you share a house, bank account, assets, passwords, pets, or children, the break up can become a whole lot messier.
+Well, apart from the emotional aspect of it, you will also have to factor in the logistical implications of breaking up.
+If you share a house, bank account, assets, passwords, pets, or children, the breakup can become a whole lot messier.
 But that doesn’t mean you have to continue staying in an unsatisfying or unhappy relationship.